badgeteam/website/content/en/docs/Badges/MCH2022/software-development/esp_idf_getting_started.md

 [`Makefile`](https://github.com/badgeteam/mch2022-template-app/blob/master/Makefile)
 in the template app contains a number of targets for your convenience:

-- `prepare` : Download all the ESP32 dependencies needed to build
+- `prepare` : Download all the ESP32 dependencies needed to build, you only need to run this once!
 - `build`   : compile the code
 - `install` : install the app you just compiled (NOTE: if you have previously used the IDF to build ESP32 code, this is different from regular flashing! see below)